This timetable puts into effect IPA Rule 9, Section B.

 All slated candidates will be asked to submit up to 500 word statements (except for candidates for President who shall be allowed up to 1000 words) by 30 November in one of the IPA’s four official languages, which will cover both a résumé and position statement.
 It is left to each candidate how many words are allocated to a résumé and how many to a position statement.

-Deadline for nominations by petition: all nominations by petition should be received by the Secretary General via Broomhills.
+Deadline for nominations by petition: all nominations by petition should be received by the Vice President via Broomhills.

 Deadline for statements from slated candidates to be received by Broomhills.
 In fairness to all candidates neither the word count nor the deadline will be extended.